 In a way it is similar to how the tool imapsync is licensed/commercialized.
 You can buy the software and packages of support on its website, but its extremely permissive license is allowing re-upload of the sources and therefore free usage for others.

 How is this more sustainable?
 (And what does sustainable mean?)
+Link to heading

 Earlier this year I wanted to attend the SustainSummit, working with open-source for more than ten years I am very sensitive towards the challenges this environment can pose.
 These challenges can also be found in the economic model “Tragedy of the commons”.
 Basically following this model open-source software and the people maintaining it are the shared resource.
 The economic model explains that individual users will always act according to their own personal interest, when deciding if and how they contribute to the continued presence of a given shared resource (OSS).
 The “tragedy” is now that users can deplete a resource by taking from it, but not giving (enough or at all) back.